 You can even have microdermabrasion on your lunch break and reapply your makeup without any fuss.

 You can opt to have it done professionally or you can invest in your own at-home personal microdermabrasion and do it in your own time, anywhere!
-Even if you are spending the night over a relative’s house, or on a trip to a different city or country, you can bring your own microdermabrasion device!
+Even if you are spending the night at a relative’s house, or on a trip to a different city or country, you can bring your own microdermabrasion device!

 Again, you can decide what routine you like to follow.
 You can customize your skin care depending on your personal needs.
 You can opt to use chemicals to zap those lines away or like we said, you can use a chemical-free solution to address your aging skin concerns.